mattbierner/beatsy-support/README.md

 > 🎵 **Note**: Services such as [Bandcamp](https://bandcamp.com) offer DRM free music.
 After purchasing a song, download it and copy it to your device to load it up in Beatsy.

-### Customizing the Visualizer
+## Customizing the Visualizer

 Tap on the wave icon to change the visualizer or edit the settings for the current visualizer.
-Beatsy currently offers four built-in visualizers:
+Beatsy currently offers seven built-in visualizers:

+- `Ferro` - The default.
+Inspired by magnetic fluid.
+Offers a number a customization options.

 - `Speaker` — Circular visualizer that distorts the surface using smooth waves.
 The visual effect is sort of like a giant speaker.

-- `Wave` — Breaks music up into sections (e.g. bass, mid, treble) and visualizes how the intensity of the music changes over time.
+- `Equalizer` — Breaks music up into sections (e.g. bass, mid, treble) and visualizes how the intensity of the music changes over time.

-- `Ferro` - A visualizer inspired by magnetic fluid.
-Offers a number a customization options.

 - `Spectrum` - Simple spectrum visualizer with 3 display modes.

-I plan on adding more visualizers in the future too!
+- `Waves` - Sends waves of distortion rippling out from a the center of the visualizer.
+Support immersive, 3D distortion on devices with a LiDAR sensor.

+- `Color Waves` - Sends waves of color rippling out from a the center of the visualizer.
+These colors can be customized and correspond to the different components of the music (bass, mid, treble).
+Support immersive, 3D distortion on devices with a LiDAR sensor.

+- `Lava Lamp` - Creates blobs of color that respond to the music.
+These blobs slowly drift upwards.
+Support immersive, 3D distortion on devices with a LiDAR sensor.

 ### Immersive visualizers